knpfalcon/tally/readme.md

 source files where appropriate.

 **Warning**
-This game is far from finished, and the editor had many errors.
+This game is far from finished, and the editor has many errors.

 I'm not liable for what this may do to you or anyone else's computer.
 So don't blame me if things go awry! ;)